Definition of HLHS

 - Neonatal sepsis

-All of the above-mentioned conditions, with sign and symptoms similar to HLHS, could be differentiated by using Echocardiography.
+All the above-mentioned conditions, present with sign and symptoms such as those seen with HLHS.
+They could be differentiated by using Echocardiography.